NicholasBHubbard/Yabsm/README.md

     These are the main features.
 I use this as a workflow tool.
-How many times have you been like, "I know this was working 10 hours ago, or 2 days ago, or 15 minutes ago".
+How many times have you been like, "I know this was working 10 hours ago, or 2 days ago, or 15 minutes ago"?
 Whenever I think this I just use `yabsm-find` to quickly go back in time.

 * How do I use it?